 Chekhov's Skill: Skateboarding, guitar shredding, and (later) arcade shooters.

 Combat Pragmatist: Kind of necessary when facing guns and men twice your size (sometimes both at once).

 Compressed Vice: Again, his dislike of being called a chicken.
 In the second movie, his parents reflect on how this was always his Fatal Flaw.
-Would be normal if it weren't for the fact that he doesn't have this trait in the first movie; he has a quick temper and some Determinator aspects, but no one calls him out on anything directly.
+Would be normal if it weren't for the fact that he isn't shown to have this trait in the first movie; he has a quick temper and some Determinator aspects, but no one calls him out on anything directly.

 Future Loser: Part II reveals that Future Marty gave up guitaring and ended up a lowly salaryman, stuck working for his high school enemy (à la George).
 Luckily in Part III, Marty manages to avert the event that led to this timeline, with the implication that he has a better future.